socialtables/create-webpack-split-point/README.md

 # create-webpack-split-point

-Webpack 2 exposes System.import a async module loader that will automatically define a split point and create a new bundle in your code that will only be loaded if the system.import is executed.
+Webpack 2 exposes import() a async module loader that will automatically define a split point and create a new bundle in your code that will only be loaded if the system.import is executed.
 React components that are not part of initial paint are a taylor made use case for this.
 This module aims to abstract a way the work of creating one of these components.

 ## use